 Outside the formal arts program, students have many other opportunities to explore the arts.
-Through the after-school club program and the daily Art Minyan, students have access to the studios and faculty to work on individual or group projects of their choosing.
+Through the after-school club program and the daily Art Zman Kodesh, students have access to the studios and faculty to work on individual or group projects of their choosing.
 CESJDS students regularly participate in local and national art and photography competitions to have their work showcased and honored.

 Images are a language system equally as powerful as words and numbers.
 Being able to consider the world in different ways inspires students to find alternate ways of solving a problem.
 As our students are exposed to a variety of artistic mediums in their Art and Design classes – drawing, painting, printmaking, sculpture, digital imaging – they are internalizing their creative processes while trying to “solve problems” within any given medium: How do I create a castle out of old disposable plastic film canisters?
 How do I create a 3D sculpture using only paper?
 How do I take a tiny object and transform it into a larger than life acrylic painting?
 Who am I as an artist and what does it mean to “be creative”?

 Our students have the opportunity to showcase their artwork throughout the school, throughout the year.
 We believe it is our obligation to encourage and inspire each and every student’s ability to display their “visual language.”
 Students not only learn to appreciate the artwork of others – be they famous artists of yesteryear or the work of their peers – but they also learn to be intuitive, instinctive, and authentic.